agentc13/hero-realms-lua-scripts/README.md

 demonType
 garroteType
 attachmentType
-noKillType -- mark champions with this sybtype to avoid AI killing it (Redeemed Ruinos)
+noKillType -- mark champions with this subtype to avoid AI killing it (Redeemed Ruinos)
 ```

 © 2022 Wise Wizard Games, LLC.